hpcugent/vsc_user_docs/mkdocs/docs/HPC/troubleshooting.md

 For this, please contact us via <{{ hpcinfo }}>, and send the destination IP and ports.
 (We only open our firewall for static IP addresses).

-It is possible that the other end also has firewall, or that the license server restricts the incoming IP addresses.
+Take into account that the other end may also has a firewall, or that the license server may restrict the incoming IP addresses.
 In this case you need the outgoing IP address of our systems, which is either of: